Fundamental Limits of Wireless Caching Under Mixed Cacheable and Uncacheable Traffic: Main Result and Insights

 As a special case of Theorem \ref{theorem:optimal_trade_off}, we recover the achievability result in \cite{Lampiris2019}, where it was shown that for $N \geq K$ and integer $K \mu$, and in the absence of non-content messages, one can achieve

-The order optimality of $\tau^{\mathrm{ub}}(\mathbf{0} ; \mu, \bm{\alpha}) $ up to a multiplicative factor of $4.02$ is also proved in \cite{Lampiris2019}, which we tighten in Theorem \ref{theorem:optimal_trade_off} by a factor of $2$.
-Moreover, in addition to strengthening the order optimality result, our new achievability proof (given in Sections \ref{sec:degraded_GBC_unicast_multicast} and \ref{sec:achievability}) sheds new light on the achievable GNDT in \eqref{eq:GNDT_no_unicast}, and provides an operational interpretation in terms of the multiple multicast GDoF region of the underlying degraded GBC.
+The order-optimality of $\tau^{\mathrm{ub}}(\mathbf{0} ; \mu, \bm{\alpha}) $ up to a multiplicative factor of $4.02$ is also proved in \cite{Lampiris2019}, which we tighten in Theorem \ref{theorem:optimal_trade_off} by a factor of $2$.
+Moreover, in addition to strengthening the order-optimality result, our new achievability proof (given in Sections \ref{sec:degraded_GBC_unicast_multicast} and \ref{sec:achievability}) sheds new light on the achievable GNDT in \eqref{eq:GNDT_no_unicast}, and provides an operational interpretation in terms of the multiple multicast GDoF region of the underlying degraded GBC.

 To illustrate, consider a setting with $K = N= 3$ and $M = 1$, and assume that each user requests a distinct file.
 Employing a separation-based strategy, a standard coded caching scheme delivers $3$ coded multicast messages: $W_{12}$, $W_{13}$ and $W_{23}$, each designated to a pair of users specified by the message index; and each of size $1 / 3$ in (normalized) file units.
 On the other hand, the physical channel communicates the coded messages in a multiple multicast fashion and, as shown in Theorem \ref{theorem:GDoF_phy} in Section \ref{sec:degraded_GBC_unicast_multicast}, operates at any non-negative GDoF tuple $(r_{12},r_{13},r_{23})$ that satisfies\footnote{Note that the multicast GDoF tuple here should not be confused with the non-content GDoF tuple $\mathbf{r}$.
 This will be further clarified in Section \ref{sec:degraded_GBC_unicast_multicast}.}